Qazeer/artefacts.help/pages/windows/registry_runmru.md

 ---
 title: Registry - RunMRU
-summary: 'The RunMRU registry tracks items launched from the Windows Run launcher (Windows + R shortcut).\n\nInformation of interest: values entered (program names, files / folders, URL, ...) in the Windows Run launcher, if associated with a successful launch.\n\nValues are ordered in a most recently used list.
+summary: 'The RunMRU registry tracks items launched from the Windows Run launcher (Windows + R shortcut).\n\nInformation of interest: values entered (program names, files/folders, URL, ...) in the Windows Run launcher, if associated with a successful launch.\n\nValues are ordered in a most recently used list.
 The timestamp of launch of the most recently launched item can thus be deduced from the last write timestamp of the registry key.'
 keywords: 'RunMRU, MRU, MRUList'
 tags:
   - windows_registry